Home > Recipes > Staples > German Whipped Cream (Schlag)

 Instructions

-2 tbsp icing sugar, 1 tsp vanilla extract, 1 cup heavy cream
+2 tbsp powdered sugar, 1 tsp vanilla extract, 1 cup heavy cream

-• Begin whipping the cream using an electric mixer on low speed to fully combine all ingredients.
+• Start whipping the cream using an electric mixer on low speed to fully combine all ingredients.
 Increase the mixer speed to high and continue whipping.
-Watch closely as the cream thickens, making sure not to overwhip.
-It should form stiff peaks that hold their shape.
+Watch closely as the cream thickens, making sure not to overwhip it.
+Reduce the speed to medium-low once soft peaks start to form.
+Whip to your desired consistency.

 • Taste the whipped cream and adjust the sweetness or vanilla flavor if needed by adding more icing sugar or vanilla extract.
 Serve immediately.